Hercules Detective Agency Case Files are Copyrighted with the U.S. Copyright Office, Library of Congress

 "Raise the sail," Herc ordered.
 "If he's lost, it will help him find us.
 But watch the ropes.
 We don't want to drift."

-With one hand, Herc helped to keep the ship tightly in place.
+With one hand, Herc kept the ship tightly in place.
 With his other, Herc studied his map of the city of Olympia. looking for a place his athlete might be.

 It was a joyous reunion.
 "What happened to you?" everyone wanted to know as they pulled down the sail.

 Hercules totally agreed.
-This was not the time to worry about it.
+But this was not the time to worry about it.
 People were already headed towards the Olympic grounds, hoping to find a spot with a clear view of the games.

 "We owe you one," Herc said gratefully.
 The team added their thanks.